DyegoMaas/ForeverFactory/README.md

 ### Custom Factories

-You create your own factory, with predefined rules, like this:
+You can maximize reuse of common customization by creating your own factory, with predefined rules, like this:

 ```csharp
 public class PersonFactory : MagicFactory<Person>